 Treating Crow’s Feet

 It can also prevent new ones from forming by preventing the repeated muscle movements that caused the wrinkles to develop.

-Clients undergoing this treatment feel that their crow’s feet make them look tired or older than their true age.
-They tend to be people in their late 20’s and early 30’s who have begun to notice signs of facial ageing, though they can be—and are—performed on adults of any age.
+Clients undergoing this treatment usually feel that their crow’s feet make them look tired or older than their true age.
+They tend to be people in their late 20’s and early 30’s who have begun to notice signs of facial ageing, though treatments can be performed on adults of any age.